TheThingsNetwork/lorawan-stack/DEVELOPMENT.md

 #### Development Configuration

+> To use a convenient interactive launcher for the development environments without any further setup required, please see the (interactive development stack launcher tool)[#interactive-development-stack-launcher-tool]

 In order to set up The Things Stack to support running the frontend via `webpack-dev-server`, the following environment setup is needed:

 ```bash